 - Participate in a pre-conference orientation session.

-- Conduct an informal, interactive online session about your paper or general session.
+- Present an informal, interactive online session about your paper or general session.

 - Use a headset with a microphone during the presentation.